WILBORN LAW OFFICE, P.C.

 The Wilborn Method, Social Security Disability: A Step-by-Step Guide to Getting Your Benefits; Initial Application Level.

 The Wilborn Method is a how-to manual for (non-blind) disabled adult claimants who are applying for Social Security Disability or SSI Disability benefits and whose claims are at the initial application level.
 In a recent study, Social Security revealed that about six of every ten disability applications were denied at the initial level.
 Even worse, only about one in four of those denied claims ever was won on appeal.
 In other words, if you don't win at the initial level, there's only about a one in four chance you ever will!
 You need to make your strongest case for disability at the initial application level, where your chances of winning are best.
 But how?
 This book explains that in detail.

 Social Security sometimes asks a lay witness to provide additional evidence about a claimant.
 Our second book is for the witness:

 The Wilborn Method, Social Security Disability: A Guide for the Lay Witness; The Function Report—Adult—Third Party Form.

 DISCLAIMER: Nothing on this web page is or should be construed as legal advice.
-You cannot “hire” me by downloading and signing a copy of my contract.
-The contract appears on this web page only for the convenience of clients I have agreed to represent.
 If you need legal advice, contact a qualified attorney who is licensed in your state or jurisdiction.
 The information contained in the books referenced on this web page is not legal advice.
 Finally, links appearing on this web page should not be construed as an endorsement of the quality or accuracy of information which may be located by following those links.